OsmarHernandez93/iOSArchitecture/README.md

   - There should be no action on albums, if the user selects an album an alert can be displayed with the message "Working with mvvm is great!*

-  > \*_Hint:_ Hint: The iTunes API is limited, but since we are engineers we can play around with it.
+  > \**Hint:** The iTunes API is limited, but since we are engineers we can play around with it.
 When searching for a song the result shows different artists but when searching for an artist the result shows the same artist.
-If the search result shows the first 5 elements with the same artist (artistId) it means that the artist was searched, therefore the albums can be displayed.*
+If the search result shows the first 5 elements with the same artist (artistId) it means that the artist was searched, therefore the albums can be displayed.

 - **Implement save option by tapping button with three dots in cell**
   - There should be a popup saying add to favorites